Redesign of Ninjavan's Logistics Dashboard for SEA Merchants

 The dashboard was redesigned around the 3 primary tasks a merchant does.
 Even secondary tasks are only 1 click away.

-Making abstract concepts easily understandable
+Making abstract concepts simple

 Abstract enterprise software operations were difficult for many SEA users to understand due to varied education levels and tech familiarity.